vitonsky/blog/posts/2024/may/retrospective-of-development-logs/2024-05-02-retrospective-of-development-logs.md

 ---
-title: 'Preserve a development logs for retrospective analysis'
+title: 'Keep the logs for retrospective analysis'
 time: '11:40'
 tags:
   - management